Coupled-channels treatment of $^7\mathrm{Be}(p,\gamma)^8\mathrm{B}$ in effective field theory: Formalism

 Matching $\mathcal A_{11}$ to the effective range expansion (ERE) at $p\ll\gamma_\Delta$ we get

 which gives

-These expressions reduce to the ones without Coulomb interactions in Ref.~\cite{Higa:2020}.
+These expressions reduce to the ones without Coulomb interactions in Ref.~\cite{Higa:2020kfs}.
 A mixed channel calculation (without the Coulomb force) using nucleon-core contact interaction in $s$-wave, instead of dimer-particle interaction as we do here, was presented in Ref.~\cite{Cohen:2004kf}.
-See also Ref.~\cite{Lensky:2011he} where a coupled-channel calculation with the Coulomb force was considered.
+See also Ref.~\cite{Lensky:2011he} where a coupled-channels calculation with the Coulomb force was considered.

 In the $S=1$ channel, the new measurement~\cite{Paneru:2019jyz} of $a_0^{(1)}=17.34^{+1.11}_{-1.33}\, \si{\femto\meter}$ would make the scattering length scale as $1/Q$.
-We take all $a_{ij}\sim 1/Q$, and then $r_0^{(1)}\sim 1/Q$ for $k_C\sim \SI{24}{\mega\eV}\sim Q$.
-Irrespective of the sign of $a_{12}$, $r_0^{(1)}$ is negative, just as it is in the system without Coulomb interactions~\cite{Cohen:2004kf,Higa:2020}.
-Though we started with a theory with momentum-independent contact interactions, an $s$-wave effective range $r_0^{(1)}$ is generated in the coupled-channel calculation as there is a finite difference in the relative momentum in the scattering between states with and without the excited core~\cite{Higa:2020}.
+We take all $a_{ij}\sim 1/Q$ which then gives $r_0^{(1)}\sim 1/Q$ for $k_C\sim \SI{24}{\mega\eV}\sim Q$.
+Irrespective of the sign of $a_{12}$, $r_0^{(1)}$ is negative, just as it is in the system without Coulomb interactions~\cite{Cohen:2004kf,Higa:2020kfs}.
+Though we started with a theory with momentum-independent contact interactions, an $s$-wave effective range $r_0^{(1)}$ is generated in the coupled-channels calculation as there is a finite difference in the relative momentum in the scattering between states with and without the excited core~\cite{Higa:2020kfs}.

+The calculations in Eqs.~(\ref{eq:EREmatch1}), (\ref{eq:EFTstarConstrains}) are in fact a matching calculation of EFT$_\text{gs}$ to EFT$_\star$.
+Eqs. (\ref{eq:RGcond}) and (\ref{eq:EFTstarConstrains}) determine the strong-interaction couplings $\Pi^{(ij)}$ that appear in EFT$_\star$ from the ERE parameters $a^{(1)}_0$, $r^{(1)}_0$, whose relations with the corresponding EFT$_\mathrm{gs}$ couplings are known~\cite{Higa:2020kfs,Griesshammer:2004pe}.
+More specifically, it shows how the $s$-wave scattering amplitude calculated in EFT$_\star$ is reproduced by EFT$_\text{gs}$ at $p\ll\gamma_\Delta$.

 In the analysis we present later, we use Eq.~(\ref{eq:EFTstarConstrains}) to constrain $a_{11}$ by $a_0^{(1)}$.
-Thus, $a_{22}$ and $a_{12}$ remain the only free parameters to be fitted to determine the $s$-wave scattering amplitudes in the coupled-channel calculation.
+Thus, $a_{22}$ and $a_{12}$ remain the only free parameters to be fitted to determine the $s$-wave scattering amplitudes in the coupled-channels calculation.